joannapng/meme-maker/README.md

 Open jupyter notebook in the project_env environment and choose the project_env kernel

 TODO
-- Make the slider limits depend on the image size
-- Add preview to save image page
 - Add comments to image processing stuff